BDUG/l4rerust/README.md

 prefixes before building.
 Leave a field blank to fall back to the detected defaults or mirror the ARM64 prefix into the general `CROSS_COMPILE` setting.

+## Running the QEMU Environment

+After a successful build, invoke `scripts/runqemu.sh` to boot the latest staged image inside QEMU.
+The helper automatically copies `out/images/lsb_root.img` into `distribution/images/` during the build and attaches the resulting root filesystem to QEMU as a virtio-blk device.

+Pass `--rootfs /path/to/other.img` to try an alternate filesystem or `--no-rootfs` to skip attaching any block device when debugging bare kernels.
+Additional arguments after `--` are forwarded verbatim to the underlying QEMU invocation.

 ## Documentation

 - [Integrating musl libc with L4Re](docs/musl_integration_whitepaper.md)